Category: improvisation

 • Chapter 1 of Book Available

-Chapter 1 for Improvising Design book has been uploaded.
+Chapter 1 for the Improvising Design book has been uploaded.
 The first chapter discusses why we need better models and methods for design … and why design is improvisational.
 Doubtless, stuff will be shifted around a little, as I complete my write-up of research findings chapters.
-But this is a good introduction to why we need to change our approach to design.
+But this is a good introduction to why we

 • Design as the Serendipity of Location